Contact Us or call (800) 518-2290

 Thread Type

 A seam is no stronger than the thread used to form it.
-Remeber, the thread will also be exposed to the same environmental conditions as the geotextile and therefor must have the same or similar durability as the geotextile.
+Remember, the thread will also be exposed to the same environmental conditions as the geotextile and therefor must have the same or similar durability as the geotextile.
 Please consult a thread manufacturer for the proper thread.

 ASTM D-4884